LinkedSoftwareDependencies/Article-Reproducability/content/proofofconcept.md

 This can be seen by retrieving <https://linkedsoftwaredependencies.org/bundles/npm/n3>{:.iri-link} with an `Accept: application/ld+json` header.
 In this case, the package contains links to its corresponding modules, providing semantic connections between them.
-Additionally, some tags were added to provide identifiers and link to the original repository.
+Additionally, some tags were added to provide identifiers and a link to the original repository.

 Since JSON-LD is an RDF representation, it can easily be converted to other syntaxes, of which several are supported by our server,